ouharri/ShipCruiseTour/README.md

-A room is characterized by (ship, room number, type of room [solo room, room for 2 people, family room more than 2 people and less than 6], price (depending on the type of room), capacity according to the type of room room )
+A room is characterized by (ship, room number, type of room [solo room, room for 2 people, family room more than 2 people and less than 6], price (depending on the type of room), capacity according to the type of room )

 A reservation is characterized by (customer, cruise, ++reservation date++, ++reservation price++, room).